LincolinAngaya/posey-react-application/README.md

 ## Setup

-1. Fork and clone this repository.
+After unbundling the project:

+1. Run `npm install` in your terminal.
+2. Run `npm run server`.
+This will run your backend on port `8004`.
-2. Run `npm start`.
-This will open both your React page on port 6002 and your backend on port 6001.
+3. Run `npm start`.
+This will run your React app on port `8000`.

+Make sure to open [http://localhost:8004/poems](http://localhost:8004/poems) in the browser to verify that your backend is working before you proceed!

 ## Endpoints

-The base URL for your backend is: http://localhost:6001
+The base URL for your backend is: `http://localhost:8004`

 These are the routes you will need: